 I also find weeds grow on top of the fabric so it’s not really worth it in the long run.

-Water your plants regularly, taking care not to overwater, as this can lead to problems such as root rot.
+Water your plants regularly, taking care not to overwater, as this can lead to pest and disease problems.

 Fertilize Annuals and Container Gardens

 To keep your annual flowers and outdoor planters healthy with abundant blooms, it’s necessary to fertilize them on a regular basis.